-Pundits and hardcore fans have been looking at that Dec.
-20th date, and the Danny Jacobs vs Julio Cesar Chavez Jr 168 plus pound match, and wondering if it would come to fruition.
+Pundits and hardcore fans have been looking at 2, and the Danny Jacobs vs Julio Cesar Chavez Jr 168 plus pound match, and wondering if it would come to fruition.

 Junior was accused of dodging a PED test, and then had the Nevada commission place him on suspension, putting them at odds with the Arizona oversight body.
-The AZ commission was indicating they’d be OK with ignoring the Nevada punishment, and providing a sanctioned platform for the Brooklyn boxer to fight the son of the Mexican legend.
-Nevada pushed back and their powers that be made it clear that this move by Arizona, and also promoter Eddie Hearn, was not kosher.
+The AZ commission was indicating they'd be OK with ignoring the Nevada punishment, and providing a sanctioned platform for the Brooklyn boxer to fight2 Nevada pushed back and their powers that be made it clear that this move by Arizona, and also promoter Eddie Hearn, was not kosher.
 Commissions by and large are supposed to back up other commissions, on most matters which lead to suspension, and this seemed a breach of protocol.

 Today, Tuesday, in fact, Chavez Jr had to convince a court in Nevada that he should be allowed to ply his trade.
 And, whaddya know the judge in Clark Country saw it Chavez' way.
 (ESPN and Boxing Scene covered the court date, the two largest newspapers in Nevada didn't touch on the story.)
 So, we are a go.
 Will organizers still hold their collective breath until the bell rings to start round one?
 Can Chavez Jr make weight?

 From a Dan Rafael/ESPN story: